tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 TensorFlow RNN Classifier model.

 Parameters:
   rnn_size: The size for rnn cell, e.g. size of your word embeddings.
   cell_type: The type of rnn cell, including rnn, gru, and lstm.
   num_layers: The number of layers of the rnn model.
-    input_op_fn: Function that will transform the input tensor, such as creating word embeddings, byte list, etc. This takes an argument X for input and returns transformed X.
+  input_op_fn: Function that will transform the input tensor, such as
+    creating word embeddings, byte list, etc. This takes an argument X for input and returns transformed X.
   bidirectional: boolean, Whether this is a bidirectional rnn.
-    sequence_length: If sequence_length is provided, dynamic calculation is performed.
+  sequence_length: If sequence_length is provided, dynamic calculation is
+    performed.
 This saves computational time when unrolling past max sequence length.
   initial_state: An initial state for the RNN.
-This must be a tensor of appropriate type and shape [batch_size x cell.state_size].
+This must be a tensor of
+    appropriate type and shape [batch_size x cell.state_size].
   n_classes: Number of classes in the target.
   batch_size: Mini batch size.
   steps: Number of steps to run over data.
   optimizer: Optimizer name (or class), for example "SGD", "Adam", "Adagrad".
-    learning_rate: If this is constant float value, no decay function is used.
+  learning_rate: If this is constant float value, no decay function is
+    used.
 Instead, a customized decay function can be passed that accepts global_step as parameter and returns a Tensor. e.g. exponential decay function:
     def exp_decay(global_step):
         return tf.train.exponential_decay(
             learning_rate=0.1, global_step,
             decay_steps=2, decay_rate=0.001)
   class_weight: None or list of n_classes floats.
-Weight associated with classes for loss computation.
-If not given, all classes are suppose to have weight one.
+Weight associated with
+    classes for loss computation.
+If not given, all classes are supposed to have weight one.
-    continue_training: when continue_training is True, once initialized model will be continuely trained on every call of fit.
+  continue_training: when continue_training is True, once initialized
+    model will be continuely trained on every call of fit.
-    config: RunConfig object that controls the configurations of the session, e.g. num_cores, gpu_memory_fraction, etc.
+  config: RunConfig object that controls the configurations of the session,
+    e.g. num_cores, gpu_memory_fraction, etc.
 - - -

 #### `tf.contrib.learn.TensorFlowRNNClassifier.__init__(rnn_size, n_classes, cell_type='gru', num_layers=1, input_op_fn=null_input_op_fn, initial_state=None, bidirectional=False, sequence_length=None, batch_size=32, steps=50, optimizer='Adagrad', learning_rate=0.1, class_weight=None, clip_gradients=5.0, continue_training=False, config=None, verbose=1)` {#TensorFlowRNNClassifier.__init__}